 Under the Hood

-All 2015 Nissan Quest models share the same 260-horsepower, 3.5-liter V6 mated to a continuously variable automatic transmission (CVT).
-This year, the transmission gets Nissan's D-Step shift logic, which simulates gear changes and provides for a more familiar driving experience.
+All 2016 Nissan Quest models come with a 260-horsepower, 3.5-liter V6 mated to a continuously variable automatic transmission (CVT).
+The transmission was updated last year with Nissan's D-Step shift logic, which simulates gear changes and provides for a more familiar driving experience.
 The transmission upgrades also contribute to a fuel-economy improvement that puts the Quest close to the class-leading Honda Odyssey.

 260 horsepower @ 6,000 rpm